sachinmodi51/AMBA-APB-PROTOCOL/README.md

 |**PRDATA**<br>APB read data bus |The read data bus is driven by the selected slave during read cycles (when  **PWRITE**  is LOW).
 The read data bus can be up to 32-bits wide.
 |**PWDATA**<br>APB write data bus |The write data bus is driven by the peripheral bus bridge unit during write cycles (when **PWRITE** is HIGH).
 The write data bus can be up to 32-bits wide.|

-# State diagram of APB
+# Operating state of APB

 ![image](https://user-images.githubusercontent.com/75358489/100916578-f19d8500-34fb-11eb-8ac8-e0dd4905a173.png)